clarnx/taskify/README.md

 ### Usage

 - Add a new task by clicking on the floating action button on the bottom right.
-- View more task details by clicking on the eye icon on the task card.
+- View more task details by clicking on the arrow in box icon on the task card.
 - Mark a task as completed by clicking the green check icon on task card.
 - Copy task to clipboard by clicking on the clipboard icon on task card.
 - Delete a task by clicking on the delete icon on task card.